umeshsrisatya/rocker-boogie-suspension-vehicle/README.md

 - Designing **simple circuits** and troubleshooting electrical components.
 - Building a mechanically sound suspension system and understanding its real-world applications.

-## Future Improvements

-In the future, I would like to:
-- Implement **autonomous navigation** using advanced sensors like LIDAR or Ultrasonic sensors.
-- Improve the efficiency of the motor control using **Pulse Width Modulation (PWM)**.
-- Integrate wireless control through Bluetooth or Wi-Fi.

 ## Technologies Used